 The Project: To raise interest and access to outdoor recreation in Panama by gathering information on the TransPanama Trail and documenting a thru hike.

-Today’s Status: Since 2011 the momentum of the trail has fallen dramatically.
+Today’s Status: Although hiking in Panama is on the rise, since 2011 the momentum of the trail has fallen dramatically.
 The foundation TransPanama still exists but doesn't hold regular meetings and the website isn’t functioning.
-There's no easy way to get information about the trail or the foundation.
-Because the route isn’t marked it only truly exists in theory, captured on the GPS track that Rick Morales created during his through hike.
+There's no easy way to get information about the trail.
+Because the route isn’t marked, it only truly exists in theory, captured on the GPS track that Rick Morales created during his through hike.
 One other person has hiked the entire trail, completing it over two years and every once in a while outdoor clubs or other adventurers have hiked short sections.

 TransPanama Trail Needs: If nobody uses the trail it will cease to exist.
 The TransPanama Foundation did an incredible job designing the route but in order to move forward there needs to be more interest and information.
 As more people become interested in getting on the trail there will be more demand for information.
 In the United States the majority of the trails are maintained by groups of volunteers.
 For the TransPanama Trail to survive it will require the same sort of support.
 Between outdoor recreation groups and their version of a forest service/epa agency, MiAmbiente, Panama has the skills and motivation to create the support system necessary.

-Benefits of the Trail: More than anything I view trails as an opportunity to build a more intimate relationship with nature.
+Benefits of the Trail: More than anything I view trails as an opportunity to build a more intimate relationship with nature, which promotes environmental conservation.
 Books, music, art, and movies can’t hold a candle to the inspiration you experience during a stroll in the outdoors.
 A well made trail serves as a portal to enter a living museum.
 On top of that, trail systems can serve as a source of pride and income for communities along the route.
+Hiking in Panama is gaining more attention and holds huge potential.
 Once recreation clubs and tourism groups have the information needed to access the trail, communities will also have more incentive to protect the trail corridor, helping to protect the incredible biodiversity of Panama.

 My Investigation: On my hike I'm focused on two goals: One, the information necessary to create a trail guide and two, promoting activities that will raise awareness of the trail.
 These goals are important because without interest the TransPanama Trail it will never be developed and without the basic information needed to use it, no one will be able to take advantage of the incredible experience it offers.